 Yet, I’ll bet you’ve never heard of her.

-The Tupperware in 1958.
-She left the multi-million dollar company she helped build without financial gain: holding no stock and receiving only a year of pay.
+By 1958 she was forced out of the multi-million-dollar company she helped build without financial gain: holding no stock and receiving only a year of pay.

 Brownie spent much of the rest of her life unsuccessfully attempting to recreate her earlier success with Tupperware.
 These final years, by most accounts, were largely absent of family and friends.
 Her singular obsession and focus to succeed at Tupperware provided little to no time for a relationship with her son, who bore the cost of his mother’s pursuits and eventually was estranged.

-I wonder what she’d say if she could be here to reflect back on the experience.
+I wonder what she’d say if she could be here to reflect on her experience.

 Was the temporary fame and success — while still impactful today – worth the cost of forgone relationships with family and friends?

-Or, is there a lesson – a warning — that success does require drive, focus and obsession that can cost you (and perhaps even those around you) dearly?
-And, I that leads me back to Slaughter’s commentary: the demands of any high powered position runs the risk of consuming your life.
+Or, is there a lesson –a warning — that success does require drive, focus and obsession that can cost you (and perhaps even those around you) dearly?
+Which, leads me right back to Slaughter’s commentary: the demands of any high-powered position run the risk of consuming your life.
 By the way, I know I’ll likely get pinged for it – but isn’t this a real risk for men, too?
 I know more than a few Dads who missed their kids’ childhood in hot pursuit of career.

 What’s rather discouraging is that, despite many strides for women, this dialogue is still relevant.
 Corporate culture still supports a performance and achievement driven “win at all costs” environment that trumps any real, sustained effort to support healthy, balanced lifestyles for executives and their families.
 And the viral storm of the past few weeks provides the proof.